 My Android device just suggested I buy a brand new Audi, displaying a full screen popup advertisement to persuade me.

-As someone who prefers to keep all manner of promotional materials, social networks, and malware off his phone (I use OmniROM, featured previously), this came as something of a surprise, as you can imagine.
+As someone who prefers to keep all manner of promotional materials, social networks, and malware off his phone, this came as something of a surprise.

 One of my apps is serving ads.
 But which one is the malware?

 There was a time when ads on Android were big news.
 Remember Notification Area ads?
 They caused a bit of a storm when it became apparent that promotional messages would soon start appearing across the top of your phone’s display, with AirPush and SlingLabs just two of the companies making it possible for ads to appear there.

 To combat this, opting out was the best solution, although you might have preferred to follow our solution to dealing with these Notification Area incursions.

 With Notification Area ads (which can still impact users on older devices), it is straightforward to identify the app responsible thanks to its icon appearing next to the ad in Android 4.1 and later.